Elsa Desmond

-Elsa Desmond (born 6 August 1997), nicknamed the "Flying Doctor" is an English-born luger who competes for Ireland.
+Elsa Desmond (born 6 August 1997), nicknamed the "Flying Doctor" is an Irish luger.
 She was Irelands first Olympic luge athlete and the Irish flag bearer in the opening ceremony of the 2022 Winter Olympics.

 Early life

 Desmond was born in Buckingham in 1997.
 Her paternal grandparents were from County Cavan and County Cork, Ireland.
 She grew up in England, India and Turkey, and was part of the University of London Air Squadron.

 Sporting career

 Desmond at the 2021–22 Luge World Cup.